originalfoo/UX2/README.md

 * Connect Async, I2C and SPI interfaces to breakout, where applicable
 * For any remaining connections, use the GPIO (`Gx`) pins

-To connect multiple Sparkfun sensors, favour those that have I2C or SPI as they allow chaining; you might find the **UX2-I2C pin variant** a better match for your needs.
+To connect multiple Sparkfun sensors, favour those that have I2C or SPI as they allow chaining.

 ### [DFRobot Gravity modules](https://www.dfrobot.com/category-36.html)